Infineon/XMC-for-Arduino/libraries/I2S/README.md

 Be aware that only reading is possible for the time being - no I2S output is supported.

 ## Wiring
-The library has been tested with the XMC4700 Relax Kit, XMC1100 XMC 2Go, and XMC1100 Boot Kit in combination with the IM69D130 Microphone Shield2Go.
+The library has been tested with the KIT_XMC47_RELAX_5V_AD_V1, XMC1100 XMC 2Go, and KIT_XMC11_BOOT_001 in combination with the IM69D130 Microphone Shield2Go.

-* For the XMC4700 Relax Kit, following ports/pins should be connected:
+* For the KIT_XMC47_RELAX_5V_AD_V1, following ports/pins should be connected:
   - BCLK -- P3.10
   - DATA -- P3.7
   - CLK -- P3.9